Ron-Robert Zieler

-Ron-Robert Zieler (born 12 February 1989) is a German professional footballer who plays as a goalkeeper for 2.
-Bundesliga side Hannover 96.
+Ron-Robert Zieler (born 12 February 1989) is a German professional footballer who plays as a goalkeeper for Bundesliga club 1.
+FC Köln.
 Between 2011 and 2015, he made six appearances for the Germany national team.

 He began his professional career at Manchester United, where he did not play a competitive match, making his debut on loan at Northampton Town.
 In 2010, he moved to Hannover 96, where he made 221 professional appearances across six seasons; he did not miss a Bundesliga game in any of his five final seasons.
-Zieler joined Stuttgart in 2017 after one season with Leicester City.
+Zieler joined VfB Stuttgart in 2017 after one season with Leicester City before returning to Hannover in 2019.

 A former German youth international, Zieler won the 2008 UEFA European Under-19 Championship.
 He made his senior international debut in 2011, and was part of Germany's squads which reached the semi-finals of UEFA Euro 2012 and won the 2014 FIFA World Cup.

 Club career

 Early career

 Zieler was born in Cologne, North Rhine-Westphalia.
 He began his football career with his hometown club SCB Viktoria Köln before joining 1.
 FC Köln in 2001.
 In July 2005, he moved to England as a trainee with Manchester United.
 By the time he moved to Manchester United, Zieler finished his education in Germany.